victorcroisfelt/embd-magnetic-sensor-calib/README.md

 ### Matlab

-Inside the "matlab" folder, you will find a script that simulates Figure 4 and the data displayed in Table 5 of the article.
-To construct the figure, a function that performs a polynomial fit of order n is also available.
+Inside the "matlab" folder, you will find a script that simulates Figure 4 and the data in Table 5 of the article.
+A function that performs a polynomial fit of order n is also available to construct the figure.

 ### Visual Studio

-The most important constributions of this package are the libraries implemented in the header, labeled as "hdr", and source, "src", folders available inside "visual-studio/magnetic-sensor-calib/".
+The most important contributions of this package are the libraries implemented in the header, labeled as "hdr", and source, "src", folders available inside "visual-studio/magnetic-sensor-calib/".
 Following the alphabetical order, we have:

-* magdata.h: the main purpouse behind this library is to load, to perform the tests made, a part of an extesive volume of raw magnetic data from a magnetometer that has gone through a long period inside a Helmholtz coil.
+* magdata.h: the main purpose behind this library is to load, to perform the tests made, a part of an extesive volume of raw magnetic data from a magnetometer that has gone through a long period inside a Helmholtz coil.
 For further information about the magnetometer and  Helmholtz coil, see: D. S. Batista, F. Granziera, M. C. Tosin and L. F. de Melo, “[Three-Axial Helmholtz Coil Design and Validation for Aerospace Applications](https://ieeexplore.ieee.org/document/8062793),” in IEEE Transactions on Aerospace and Electronic Systems, vol. 54, no. 1, pp. 392-403, Feb.
 2018.
 * matrix.h: implements a bunch of linear algebra functions, e.g., matrix addition, matrix multiplication, and matrix inversion (using the LU decomposition method).
 * mve.h: performs the auto-calibration routine based on the minimum variance estimator (MVE) approach.
 * test.h: functions used to run the tests that make use of the CppUTest package.